pluralsh/scaffolds/catalogs/devops/opentelemetry/README.md

-# Plural OpenTelemetry eBPF
+# Plural OpenTelemetry Stack

-This project provides a production-ready deployment of the OpenTelemetry eBPF-based observability agent using Plural.
-By leveraging Plural's infrastructure management, it simplifies and enhances eBPF-powered telemetry collection for monitoring and troubleshooting distributed systems.
+This catalog provides a production-ready deployment of the OpenTelemetry observability stack using Plural.
+By leveraging Plural's infrastructure management, it simplifies and enhances OpenTelemetry collection for monitoring and troubleshooting distributed systems.

 ## Key Features